Compliance

 California Consumer Privacy Act (CCPA)

 The CCPA is a California state law that came into effect on January 1, 2020.
 It intends to protect the privacy and personal information of California residents by regulating how businesses collect, store, and share consumer data.
-The law applies to businesses that meet certain criteria and can lead to fines for non-compliance.
+The law applies to businesses that meet certain criteria, as well as online services that collect personal information from California residents, and can lead to fines for non-compliance.

 • Created: January 1, 2020